What a week it has been. This is a long one. Sorry.

 This is a NEW pandemic not a well understood endemic flu virus.
 The spread is exponential and our response to it in the next few weeks is crucial to the ability of our NHS, which is already under so much strain, to cope.
-This is NOT about us and us getting the disease as such, for most of us hopefully it won’t be nice but it will pass.
-This is about the bigger picture and reducing the number of people that need help in our country.
+This is NOT about us getting the disease as such, for most of us hopefully it won’t be nice but it will pass.
+This is about the bigger picture and reducing the number of people that catch the virus and need help as a result.
 The vulnerable, the elderly, the people with underlying illness.
 Plus, ensuring the hospitals don't collapse with demand meaning no capacity for all the other non Covid presentations.

 To do that effectively we need to practice SOCIAL DISTANCING.
 This term is thrown around now.
 Is it lockdown?
 Is it isolation?
 Can I walk the dog?
 What does it mean?
 If you are completely symptom free then this is about not being close to another human being who is not in your immediate family, go outside but stay away (2 metres) from other people.
 If you are symptomatic or in a household with someone symptomatic then this is just stay in your house and garden if you are lucky enough to have one.

-This is the only way of slowing down the transmission of the disease.
-In countries like here in Canada, this has been put into practice immediately, in the UK it has been more phased in, I do not want to get into discussions about why this has happened, even within the experts (which I am not) there is controversy over this but the concept is inline with this herd immunity theory.
+This is the only way of slowing down the transmission of a virus.
+In countries like here in Canada, this has been put into practice immediately, in the UK it has been more phased in, I do not want to get into discussions about why this has happened, even within the experts (which I am not) there is huge controversy over this.

 Yes, the kids are gutted to be leaving school.
 No GCSE’s.
 No A levels.
 No prom.
 No holiday jobs in cafes and pubs and bars.
 That is a bleak thought but, it will work out and they are all in the same boat.
 This issue is much bigger than any of that.
 Hopefully we can help them see that.
 Never before have the skills of creativity, resilience and entrepreneurship been more important.

-It is time to go back to basics (except with the luxury of google and wifi…)
+It is time to go back to basics for a while (except with the luxury of google and wifi…)